cristina1997/JDBC-JSF-Database/README.md

 # JDBC-JSF-Database

-This is JSF dynamic web application that updates two types of Databases
+This is JSF dynamic web application that updates two types of Databases.
 * MySQL
 * MongoDB
+More details about the project can be found [here](https://github.com/cristina1997/JDBC-JSF-Database/blob/master/Data%20Centric%20RAD%20Project%20November%202017.docx)
 ***

 ## Run